jacksonhk/Market-Simulation/README.md

 # Market-Simulation

-# Market simulation with S&P parameters using GARCH model
+Market simulation with S&P parameters using GARCH model

 # Folder:
-reference: paper
+reference: paper <br />
-data: any data to pass into for simulation simulation.ipynb: the main file for simulation and garch model
+data: any data to pass into for simulation <br />
+simulation.ipynb: the main file for simulation and garch model <br />

 # Done:
 1. snp parameters